hanru/ansible-debianinit/README.md

 4. `port` defines destination port.
 5. `proto` defines network protocol.
 Possible values are `tcp`, `udp` and `any`.

 Example section shows how to define ufw rules.
 Note that if you need to change `di_ufw_rules`, the first rule which allows SSH port must be kept or you may risk locking yourself out of your server.
-Our role is only capable of simple ufw rules.
+This role is only capable of simple ufw rules.
 For more complex rules, you may have to define them manually.

 By default TCP on SSH port is allowed.
 No additional ufw rules are defined.